cloudmesh/classes/docs/source/i524/2017/technologies.rst

      Galois system was built by intelligent software systems team at University of Texas, Austin.
-As explained in :cite:`www-galoisSite`, “Galois is a system that automatically executes 'Galoized' serial C++ or Java code in parallel on shared-memory machines.
-It works by exploiting amorphous data-parallelism, which is present even in irregular codes that are organized around pointer-based data structures such as graphs and trees”.
+As explained in :cite:`www-galoisSite`, "Galois is a system that automatically executes 'Galoized' serial C++ or Java code in parallel on shared-memory machines.
+It works by exploiting amorphous data-parallelism, which is present even in irregular codes that are organized around pointer-based data structures such as graphs and trees".
 By using Galois provided data structures programmers can write serial programs that gives the performance of parallel execution.
 Galois employs annotations at loop levels to understand correct context during concurrent execution and